 Cyber Bullying

-- Never respond to a bully online.
-If you respond you are feeding the bullying.
-They will continue to bully you if they know you care and are aware of their presence.
+1. Please don’t respond to a bully online.
+If you respond, you are feeding the bullying.
+They will continue to bully you if they know you care and know their presence.

-- Tell your parents, the school, or the police if necessary.
+3. Could you tell your parents, the school, or the police if necessary?

-Remember that if you are getting bullying chances are that someone else is a victim too.
-When you tell you are not only helping yourself, but others as well.
+Remember that if you are getting bullied, chances are that someone else is a victim, too.
+When you tell yourself you are helping not only yourself but others as well,

 Forever

-Remember that everything you put up on the Internet is forever: words, photos, comments, etc. When you look for a job or apply to a school or join a club or team there maybe people who will want to check out your social media.
-You can not deny them access, because if you do, they will deny you the job or opportunity.
+Remember that everything you put up on the Internet is forever: words, photos, comments, etc. Some people may want to check out your social media when you are looking for a job, applying to a school, or joining a club or team.
+You can only allow them access if they will allow you the job or opportunity if you do.
 Think before you upload.
 Everything counts.
 Everything matters.
 Build your brand.